Species at Risk school programs

 • Students work on a project to raise awareness and take action on freshwater pollution

-• Pricing: $200 for the series.
-This price includes up to 30 students, *each additional student is $10 each.
+• This price includes up to 30 students, *each additional student or non-chaperone adult is $10 each.

 A breaching orca whale.